GokulDas027/5-days-tour-to-the-ML-world/Day 3/Day 3.md

  2. Hidden Layer
  3. Output Layer

-## Artificial Neural Networks and Deep Neural Networks
+## Artificial Neural Networks to Deep Neural Networks
 A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.

  ![ANN and DNN](assets/ann_and_dnn.png)